A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Check out three examples of this customer acquisition strategy:

-Wistia, a video hosting and marketing platform, is one example of a company that uses videos to generate leads and nurture them toward a purchase.
-In this example, Wistia focuses on people who already know the benefits of video marketing well, but struggle with concrete tactics and actions they can take.
+Wistia, a video hosting and marketing platform, is a great example of a company using video to generate leads and nurture them toward a purchase.

 Here’s what ConvertKit, a marketing platform for creators, does with its online workshops.
-It tackles topics like automated sales funnels for digital products, affiliate marketing strategies, and email engagement and sales—all tailored to ambitious online creators.
+It covers topics such as automated sales funnels for digital products, affiliate marketing strategies, and email engagement and sales—all designed specifically for ambitious online creators.

-And if the reader only saw this landing page after the live workshop finished, they’re shown the “Watch the replay” button, so they get the full learning experience along with the invite to try ConvertKit for free.
+If someone lands on the page after the live workshop has ended, they’re shown a “Watch the replay” option, giving them the full educational experience along with an invitation to try ConvertKit for free.

-And Webflow, a no-code website builder, runs a massive library of video lessons that range from topics like moving your business online—something a newbie to the online business world would prefer—to Webflow-specific courses like Webflow eCommerce made for current and potential customers alike.
+And then there’s Webflow, a no-code website builder with a massive library of video lessons.
+Its content ranges from beginner-friendly topics like moving your business online to Webflow-specific courses such as Webflow eCommerce, designed for both current and prospective customers.

-Knowledge is power, time is money, and Webflow is aware of both.
-Shorter courses only take 20 to 30 minutes, but even the longer ones (like Figma to Webflow, with a total of six hours) can be mastered within days because they’re super specific, and structured well.
+Knowledge is power—and time is money.
+Webflow clearly understands both.
+Short courses take just 20 to 30 minutes, while even longer ones (like Figma to Webflow, totaling six hours) can be completed in days thanks to their focused, well-structured format.

 3. Create Email Campaigns That Deliver Value